szludora/baskets_laravel/README.md

+# Basket Laravel project

-We made base laravel project with 4 table (user, basket, product, product_type), basket has composite key (user_id + item_id).
+⋅⋅*We made base laravel project with 4 table (user, basket, product, product_type), basket has composite key (user_id + item_id).
-We wrote the model with function called: setKeysForSaveQuery, gave one query type parameter, the query return the composite key's value(s).
+⋅⋅*We wrote the model with function called: setKeysForSaveQuery, gave one query type parameter, the query return the composite key's value(s).
-In the migration file we set these 2 key as the composite key.
+⋅⋅*In the migration file we set these 2 key as the composite key.
-To make BasketFactory work well, we wrote a specific query into that, and query to BasketController too.
+⋅⋅*To make BasketFactory work well, we wrote a specific query into that, and query to BasketController too.
-Finally we test it with thunder client and see the miracle, it's working fine.
+⋅⋅*Finally we test it with thunder client and see the miracle, it's working fine.

 ___________________________________________________________________________
-The newest learned:
+##The newest learned:
 ___________________________________________________________________________
-Basket (Model):
+###Basket (Model):

         ```protected function setKeysForSaveQuery($query)
                 $query